openstack-archive/fuel-docs/pages/operations/2410-galera-autorebuild.rst

 HowTo: Enable/Disable Galera Cluster Autorebuild Mechanism
 ==========================================================

-By default, Fuel reassembles a Galera cluster automatically without any user interaction.
+By default, the autorebuild mechanism is enabled, so Fuel reassembles a Galera cluster automatically without any user interaction.

   - The OCF Galera script checks every node in the Galera Cluster